OpenFn/Miracle-Feet/README.md

-**Logic for setting visit reminders**
+**Logic for setting missed appointment reminders**
-SMS reminders are scheduled to be sent if a patient misses an appointment they scheduled for.
+SMS reminders are scheduled to be sent if a patient misses an appointment they are scheduled for.
 This is set when a new `next_visit_date` is added.
 If there were alerts set for previous visits, those are canceled in Infobip.

 Used values: `last_visit_date/original_next_visit_date` for previous scheduled visits, `next visit date` for next visit